bbhunter/maskcat/README.md

    - Removing characters from `stdin` by selecting character sets
    - Creating retain masks from `stdin` by selecting tokens to retain
    - Mutating `stdin` with retain masks for new candidates that retain tokens
+   - Filtering `stdin` for masks that are below an entropy threshold

 Maskcat also supports several options to assist in being a flexible and powerful tool: